Perl: Name and logos

 Perl was originally named "Pearl".
 Wall wanted to give the language a short name with positive connotations.
-It is also a Christian reference to the Parable of the Pearl from the Gospel of Matthew.
 However, Wall discovered the existing PEARL language before Perl's official release and dropped the "a" from the name.

 The name is occasionally expanded as a backronym: Practical Extraction and Report Language and Wall's own Pathologically Eclectic Rubbish Lister, which is in the manual page for perl.

 Programming Perl, published by O'Reilly Media, features a picture of a dromedary camel on the cover and is commonly called the "Camel Book".
 This image has become an unofficial symbol of Perl.
 O'Reilly owns the image as a trademark but licenses it for non-commercial use, requiring only an acknowledgement and a link to www.perl.com.
 Licensing for commercial use is decided on a case-by-case basis.
 O'Reilly also provides "Programming Republic of Perl" logos for non-commercial sites and "Powered by Perl" buttons for any site that uses Perl.

 The Perl Foundation owns an alternative symbol, an onion, which it licenses to its subsidiaries, Perl Mongers, PerlMonks, Perl.org, and others.
 The symbol is a visual pun on pearl onion.

 In 2024, a new camel logo for the language was published under a Creative Commons license by a small group of developers.
 While not an official logo, it is intended to represent both the language and the community and draws on Perl's longtime association with the camel from the O'Reilly book.